 Verification of Domain using TXT Record

-For the purpose of this tutorial I’ll use the TXT verification method as an example.
+For this tutorial, I’ll use the TXT verification method as an example.
 As nameservers of the above domain pointed to hosting provider, I’ve to open cPanel to make DNS changes for those using Blogger or other services like blogger can make the changes from domain panel.
-Wait for 30-40 mins and hit “Verify” button.
+Wait for 30-40 mins and hit the “Verify” button.

 Change/Add MX Records

-Once you have verified the domain, you will see a success message and will be redirected to “Domain Setup” page.
-Click next button until you reach “Change MX Records” tab and click on Proceed to Point MX link.
-Zoho will provide you the following MX records (I’m not fully sure but, they provide same record for everyone).
+Once you have verified the domain, you will see a success message and will be redirected to the “Domain Setup” page.
+Click the next button until you reach the “Change MX Records” tab and click on Proceed to Point MX link.
+Zoho will provide you the following MX records (I’m not fully sure but, they provide the same record for everyone).

 Set up the record correctly and you are done.

 Everything is set, click on “Proceed to Inbox” link and start using Zoho mail with your custom domain name.
-If you face any problem during with the setup process, feel free to make a comment.
+If you face any problem during the setup process, feel free to comment.